logux/docs/2-starting/2-creating-proxy.md

   config.logux_host = ENV['LOGUX_URL']

   config.auth_rule = lambda do |user_id, token|
-    false # Deny all users until we will have a proper authentication end end
+    # Allow only local users until we will have a proper authentication
+    Rails.env.development?
+  end
+end
 ```